omics-tools/onyx/README.md

 # Citation

-If you use ONYX in your research, please cite the associated publication (to be released).
+If you use ONYX in your research, please cite this publication.

+Koji Ishiya, ONYX: an alignment-free biological sex inference from high-throughput sequencing data, Frontiers in Bioinformatics, 6: 1842658 doi: 10.3389/fbinf.2026.1842658

 ---